 “The figures very much reflect feedback from our industry partners on the ground, who’ve seen weaker demand this year.
 The continued uncertainty around Brexit is giving rise to consumer concern in Britain and some Mainland European markets.
-There’s also been a deterioration in air access capacity this year, with a -4% decline for this winter.

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.

 - Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing around 325,000 people across the island.